Anthony Gutierrez (Biology G1) starts his rotation with us. Welcome Anthony!

 Shawn Yoshida and Andres Orta presented their rotation work at the BMB rotation symposium.
 They gave great talks, and we wish them continued success in their next rotations!

-Qinyu Han (Chemistry, G1) officially joins us as our first graduate student today after her rotation!
+Qinyu Han (Chem, G1) officially joins us as our first graduate student today after her rotation!
 Qinyu obtained her B.S. in Chemistry and Biological Chemistry from Nanyang Technological University.
 During her undergraduate research, she developed various fluorescent probes for biosensing and nanotherapy.
 In her Ph.D. study, Qinyu is interested in using quantitative imaging approaches to understand complex biological processes in mammalian cells.
 Warm welcome, Qinyu!
 We are so excited to have you join the team!

 Ziyan Wu (Chem G1) starts to rotate with us.
 Welcome Ziyan!